WolfBeacon/7-Momentum-Integration/README.md

 1. You need [Node.js and NPM (LTS versions)](https://nodejs.org).

+2. Clone the repository

-2. From the project root, run `npm i && npm run global-install`
+3. From the project root, run `npm i && npm run global-install`

 ## Tasks

 (From the project root)

-- Do `npm run start` and `npm run build-dev` on separate terminals to open a browser sync server on port 8888 which can be accessed by `[localhost](http://localhost:8888)`
+- Do `npm start` and `npm run build-dev` on separate terminals to open a browser sync server on port 8888 which can be accessed by `[localhost](http://localhost:8888)`

-- `npm run lint` will run the `standard` linter.

 - `npm run test` will run integration and unit tests. **First, you must run `npm start` and `npm run start-selenium-server` in separate terminals before this command.**